mvrcii/vesuvius_challenge_2023/README.md

 python multilayer_approach/infer_layered_segmentation_padto16.py <checkpoint_folder> <fragment_id>
 ```
 Where checkpoint_folder points to the folder (named with a wandb name, e.g. icy-disco-1199-unetr-sf-b5-231231-223530)
-This name will be automatically generated when the train run is started.
+This name will be automatically generated when the train run is started and printed to the console when the training starts.

 The resulting npy files will be stored in `inference/results/fragment_<id>/<checkpiont_folder>`